jharriga/CBtools/README.md

 Requires two arguments: -d (directory) and -t (plotType)

-NOTE: exclude CSV files ending with "-worker.csv" results from 'init' stages, since they are empty
+NOTE: excludes CSV files ending with "-worker.csv" AND results from 'init' stages, since they are empty

 Tested with python 2.7.5
 ## Sample usage: